yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 * An extension name.
 * An extension syntax, as a reference to a JSON Schema document that defines this extension.
-* Mapping into an X.509 certificate extension.
+* The extension's mapping into an X.509 certificate extension.

 The initial contents of this registry are the extensions defined by the JSON Schema document in {{csr-template-schema}}.